 With one of the most obvious problems being a lack of confidence, Kate piloted a one-off event: a “Cambridge meets Brazil” family fun day involving young women through the youth support programme she was running.
 The event’s success and its positive affect on the young women gave birth to the idea of Turtle Dove.

 Kate feels most alive when riding a motorbike, horse riding, dancing or in the favelas of Brazil.

-Emotional Support Worker
+Alternative Education Youth Support Worker

-Event Staff and Volunteers
+Event and Casual Staff

-From ironing our uniform to helping with administrative tasks we have an amazing team of volunteers!
+From ironing our uniform to helping with events and administrative tasks we have an amazing team of volunteers!
 If you would like to know more about how you might be able to get involved do contact us here.

 Directors & Advisors

 Edwina started her first events business in 1997, with an aim to provide a platform to promote her school friends’ bands.
 With a degree in Hospitality Business Management, she has worked in events and marketing for a range of companies and currently leads a marketing team within a Cambridge technology company.

 Edwina brings her marketing and events experience to Turtle Dove as well as knowledge of the local Cambridge business landscape for corporate partnerships and fundraising opportunities.